-E-2 visas are only processed in Mexico City and Ciudad Juarez.
+E-2 visas for Mission Mexico are only processed in Mexico City and Ciudad Juarez.

 Required Document List for E-2 Applications

-Please follow these instructions exactly.
+Please follow these instructions precisely.
 If the documents do not meet the format and order as described below, it will cause a delay in your application.

 Tab A: Cover Letter

-This attachment should include a cover letter describing the company and the nature of its business.
-This letter must address all requirements for E-2 visa eligibility as defined by the Foreign Affairs Manual (FAM) and U.S. law.
+This tab must include a cover letter describing the company and the nature of its business.
+This letter must address all requirements for E-2 visa eligibility as stated in the Foreign Affairs Manual (FAM) and U.S. law.
 The letter should also address the following points in detail:

 - That the investment is substantial, per 9 FAM 402.9-6(D);

 - That the investment is more than a marginal one solely for earning a living, per 9 FAM 402.9-6(E);